Skip to Content

 Credit spreads remain tight

-Corporate credit spreads can indicate the broader economy’s health and investors’ confidence in credit markets.
-They remained at historically tight levels during 2024’s third quarter, suggesting rich valuations.
+Corporate credit spreads can indicate the broader economy’s health and investor confidence in credit markets.
+They remained at historically tight levels during 2024’s fourth quarter, suggesting rich valuations.

 Graphs comparing the trailing five-year option-adjusted spreads for investment-grade and high-yield corporate bonds.